 Watermelons

 Think twice before refrigerating your watermelon!
-Whole watermelons stored at room temperature maintain more antioxidants compared to those kept in the fridge.
+Whole watermelons stored at room temperature retain more antioxidants than those kept in the fridge.
 Plus, who wants a watery, flavorless melon?
 Please keep it on the counter for maximum juiciness.

 Plums